DeanDodds/milestoneProject3/README.md

 ### Typography

-- Pacifico is the main font used for my logo with a sans serif fallback.
+- Pacifico is the main font used for my logo with a Sans Serif fallback.
-- Bitter is the main font used for all headers with a sans serif fallback.
+- Bitter is the main font used for all headers with a Sans Serif fallback.
-- Open Sans is the font used for the main text area of the web appliction with a sans serif fallback.
+- Open Sans is the font used for the main text area of the web appliction with a Sans Serif fallback.
 This compliments the Bitter font nicely.

 ### Colour theme

 ![Color palette 1](/assets/screenshots/colorpallete.jpeg)

-## Imagary
+## Imagery

 - 1 X favicon